GAUNTLETSCORE

 Everything you need to know about GauntletScore and trust verification.

-What counts as one analysis?
+What counts as one credit?

 One credit = one document submission.
 Each document is processed by 7 agents from 4 providers, cross-referenced against authoritative sources, and returned with per-claim verdicts and a signed certificate.
 Longer or multi-part documents may require more than one credit.
 Free tier includes 3 credits, one-time.